DSivaji/RHadoop-Installation/Install/Hadoopinstall.md

 	  <description>The host and port that the MapReduce job tracker runs at.</description>
 	</property>
 ```
 Edit hdfs-site.xml file and add below text within <configuration></configuration> tag.
-After that save and exit file as in step 12.
+After that save and exit from the terminal.
 ```
 	<property>
 	  <name>dfs.replication</name>